Béziers: Napoleon the Third, 1851

 In the repression following Louis Napoléon's coup d'état in 1851, troops fired on and killed Republican protesters in Béziers.
-Others were condemned to death or transported to Guiana, including a former mayor who died at sea attempting to escape from there.
+Others were condemned to death or transported to Guiana, including Casimir Peret, the mayor at the time, who died at sea attempting to escape from there.
 In the Place de la Révolution a plaque and a monument by Jean Antoine Injalbert commemorates these events.
 (Injalbert also designed the Fontaine du Titan in Béziers' Plâteau des Poètes park.)

 The Languedoc vine growers' revolt in Béziers, 1907

-While elsewhere in France, the area planted with vines was decreasing, it increased in the Departments of Aude, Gard, Hérault and the Pyrenees-Orientales.
+While elsewhere in France, the area planted with vines was decreasing, it increased in the departments of Aude, Gard, Hérault and the Pyrénées-Orientales.
 Together, these supplied some 40% of French wine production.
 Haut Languedoc, and more particularly the Biterrois and Béziers, proclaimed themselves to be "The World Capital of Wine" and grew rapidly.
 Great fortunes were made.
 Large landowners, coming from industry, finance or the liberal professions, gained possession of immense vineyards.

 There was also a growing foreign competition, with smuggled wines appearing on the market.
 The fraudsters remained unpunished.
 In 1892, the winegrowers of the Midi demanded "The restoration and enforcement of customs duties".
 But the market remained partly held by wines made from imported dried grapes (such as grapes from Corinth), and wines called "wet" (adulterated with water).
 Though the vintners attached great importance to this unfair competition, in fact it did not represent more than 5% of the market.

 On 12 May 1907, no less than 150,000 protesters gathered in Béziers with the declared aim of "Defending the Southern Viticulture".
 The crowd spilled into Paul-Riquet and the Champ-de-Mars.
 The slogans on the banners Proclaimed: "Victory or death!
 Enough of talking, the time has come for action!
 Death to fraudsters!
 Bread or death!
 Live by working or die fighting!".

 The demonstrators, who came from more than 200 communes, were joined by numerous Biterrois employees and shopkeepers.
 The event ended with speeches on the Place de la Citadelle, (now Place Jean-Jaurès). the Speakers included Marcelin Albert who issued an ultimatum to the government, demanding that it raise the price of wine, Ernest Ferroul who advocated tax refusal and the Béziers Mayor Émile Suchon, (close to Clemenceau), who took a stand in support of the winegrowers' struggle.
 There were some minor incidents during the dispersal of the demonstrators.

 On 16 May, the Béziers municipal council, of Radical and Socialist tendency, resigned.
 The pressure of the street continued.
 The police station and the town hall façade were set on fire.
 Alerted, Georges Clemenceau decided to launch a counterattack.
 The 17th regiment of line infantry, composed of reservists and conscripts, was on his orders transferred from Béziers to Agde on 18 June 1907.